rameshwar-p001/Android/README.md

-## In Day-2 to 4 we learn Basic of Kotlin and Jetpack Compose
+## In Day-2 to Day-4 we learn Basic of Kotlin and Jetpack Compose
+## In day-7 we learn lamda expression,Map Keyword,copy method ,let and nulable
+## In day-9 we learn that inheritance and interfaces
 ## In Day-5 Folder we build simple unit coverter app

 # 📱 Unit Converter App (Jetpack Compose)